Liu Shaoziyang: Loans to Austria

 On 1 February 2022, it was announced that Liu had signed for Austrian Bundesliga club Austria Klagenfurt on loan until the end of the 2022–23 season.
 He was only called-up with the senior team once for a 2–2 away Austrian Bundesliga draw against WSG Tirol on 7 August 2022 as an unused substitute.
 He played mostly with the reserves, Austria Klagenfurt II, at the Kärntner Liga, and played two matches with the under-18 team in their youth sector at the ÖFB Jugendliga U18.
 His loan spell was cut short at the halfway mark of the season and he was loaned instead to 2.
 Liga club Grazer AK for the remaining half of the season.

 On 4 July 2023, he signed for recently relegated 2.
 Liga club SV Ried on loan for the 2023–24 season.
 Although registered with the senior team, he only featured with the reserve team SV Ried II in the Austrian Regionalliga Central throughout his loan-spell.

 SV Horn

 On 31 July 2024, he moved to 2.
 Liga club SV Horn on a two-year deal until 2026.

 Los Angeles FC 2

 After penning a contract with his former club Bayern Munich II for only the summer of 2025, Liu signed for MLS Next Pro club Los Angeles FC 2 on 25 September 2025.

+Beijing Guoan

+On 1 July 2026, Liu returned to China and joined Chinese Super League club Beijing Guoan.